Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

 If you modified any of the screen layouts, icons or buttons, you will also need to use the ICL tool to regenerate the applicable ICL file(s) (intuitively named: 24_icons.icl, 27_buttons.icl, 32_screens.icl, 30_progress_left.icl and 37_progress_right.icl).

 You can then flash your touchscreen using the resulting `DWIN_SET` folder.

+## Functional Changes Also Require Edits To Modified Klipper Files
+Please note, that to actually add/delete/modify functionality, you will also need to make the necessary changes to the applicable modified Klipper files.

 If you add any data variable display widgets to any of the screens, you also need to edit the DGUS-reloaded Klipper file pages.cfg in ~/klipper/klippy/extras/t5uid1/dgus-reloaded, so that the data will be refreshed and maintained when that screen is being displayed.
 I have included that modified file for this distribution, for you to overwrite the stock (Desuuuu) pages.cfg when you install this CR6 version of the UI.